Ocolus1/clinician-assistant/database-management-scripts.md

 ### What it does:

-1. Updates the client's `createdAt` field to the specified date
+1. Verifies the client exists in the database
-2. Updates the associated budget settings' `createdAt` field to the same date
+2. Updates the associated budget settings' `createdAt` field to the specified date
-3. Logs information about the budget plan duration based on the new start date
+3. Logs information about the budget plan duration based on the new start date and end date

 ### Safety Features: